Datalumina logo

 What successful companies do differently

-According to BCG, the 26% of companies thriving with AI adoption share distinct characteristics that set them apart:
+The 26% of companies thriving with AI adoption share distinct characteristics that set them apart.
+Here’s what they do differently:

 • They prioritize a handful of high-value initiatives that align with their core business objectives.